stuartwiener/stuartwiener.github.io/_posts/2016-09-05-start-with-a-verb.md

 *Starting with a verb* is a great strategy for articulating ideas or instructions effectively.
 Often, I either get writer’s block trying to articulate something perfectly, or I wander from the point.
 Starting a sentence with a verb, mostly mitigates both of those problems, because it forces me to describe (with just one word) the *action* that is important.
 This is effective even when writing content that describes or explains something, because it forces me to orientate the content around the *signal* that is most critical.
 Also, it gets me started writing.
 Once you’re writing you can write as much as you like and edit it later, but starting is often the hardest.

-Hat tip to my colleague [Philip Langley](http://twitter.com/philiplangleyza) for suggesting this to me.
+Hat tip to my colleague [Philip Langley](http://twitter.com/philiplangleyza) for suggesting this.